-- Vehicle tickets and expenses for the parent who is obliged to go with the child
+- Vehicle tickets and expenses for a parent who is obligated to go with a child

-- Vehicle tickets and expenses for the nurse and/or any other medical personnel that is legally allowed to give treatments
+- Vehicle tickets and expenses for a nurse and/or any other medical personnel that is legally allowed to give treatments

 We’ve mentioned the AGI rate, but the medical mileage deduction rate is something completely different.
-You are entitled to 20 cents/mile for medical or moving purposes.
-The rate went up by 2 cents from last year.
+You are entitled to 22 cents/mile for medical or moving purposes.